ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

 Although NB and SVM have shown their consistent reliable performance in a variety of text classification tasks, in recent years, deep learning methods have outperformed them as more data are available and more neural network architectures and word embedding methods are designed.
 And given the large size of the 1.6 million training data, we decided to build a neural network model to classify the sentiment.

-For word embedding, we used a pre-trained GloVe word vector obtained by crawling 840B words online [].
+For word embedding, we used a pre-trained GloVe word vector obtained by crawling 840B words online (Pennington et al., 2014).
 The words vector has 2.2 million vocabulary and 300 dimensional semantic properties.
 With word embedding, we are able to train a model to predict sentiment of words even though they are not contained in the training set vocabulary.
 For example, we could still use our model to accurately predict the sentiment of “It is fantastic,” suppose the term ‘fantastic’ is not in our vocabulary,  because a synonym of it, take ‘awesome’ for example, is in our vocabulary.
 That the two terms have similar word representation vectors in our pre-train GloVe model enables our model to transfer its training.

 We employed 2 Bidirectional LSTM layers (BiLSTM) in our model architecture.
 BiLSTM is a sequential neural network layer that could capture the long-term dependency among the words in a sentence.
 A single module of a BiLSTM layer is illustrated below.